arojocz/mini_shakespeareGPT/README.md

-# MiniGPT - Shakespeare Model
+# MiniGPT - Shakespare Model

 ## Project Description
 This project consists of a from-scratch implementation of a Decoder-Only Transformer architecture (GPT-style), trained to generate dramatic text in the style of William Shakespeare.